invites you to

 A Jeevan Vidya workshop is an intensive 40-hour learning experience that seeks to bring one’s attention to neglected and subtle facets of life; issues related to interpersonal relations, education, society, environment, aspirations, success are discussed and participants are provided critical tools to help them explore the rich web of connections between seemingly disparate aspects of life.
 It is a process of guided introspection, of 'doing philosophy' rather than studying it.
 There is no sermonizing; the facilitator presents sets of proposals, and helps participants bring their attention to bear on the inner workings of their thoughts, fears and aspirations.
 Gradually one begins to interrogate hidden assumptions and get a sharper, clearer view of the whole intricate fabric of life; one begins to see new possibilities for positive human action.
 The idea is to trigger an empowering, self-critical inner dialogue that begins with the workshop, but doesn’t end with it…

-This is a residential workshop collaboratively organised by Centre for Holisitic Learning, Morpheus Gang, Swaraj University and the Swapathgami Network, hosted at Auroville, near Pondicherry, Tamil Nadu.
-We only have room for a maximum of about 30 participants, so please register as soon as possible.
+This is a residential workshop organised by Sambhaavnaa Institute, hosted at the campus of Sambhaavnaa Institute in Palampur, Himachal Pradesh.
+We only have room for 30 people, so please register as soon as possible.
 It is important that you attend the whole workshop from start to finish as each day builds on the previous one.
+Participants will also have an opportunity to participate in cooking, farming and other activities on the campus.
+There will also be some nature hikes.

 What to bring?

-Bring an umbrella, water bottle, towel, hat, torch, mosquito repellent, personal clothes and toiletries, any interesting materials from your organization to share and anything creative that you like to do to share with others.
+Bring warm clothes, umbrella, water bottle, towel, hat, toiletries, any interesting materials from your organization to share and anything creative that you like to do to share with others.

-This event is run entirely on gift culture, with participants collectively sharing the costs.
-Participants are invited to contribute what they can (towards the cost of organizing this workshop which is over Rs.4000 per person for food and stay); learning scholarships are available to those who need them.
-If you are able to contribute more, your additional contribution will help to support other peoples’ participation.
-The facilitator receives no payment for facilitation.
-And no one is refused due to money constraints.
+This event is run on gift culture.
+Participants are invited to contribute what they can (towards the cost of organizing the workshop which is approximately Rs.3500 per person for food and stay); learning scholarships are available to those who need them.
+And if you can, your additional contribution will help to support other peoples’ participation.
+No one will be refused due to money constraints.